 So, What Type of Cat Is She?

 Then, there’s an entire spectrum of patterns and colors.
-Once you identify your cat’s colors there, you too can own a “longhair red tabby and white van” or a “shorthair cream and blue tortoiseshell” - now, doesn’t that sound fancy?
+Once you identify your cat’s colors from this list, you too can own a “longhair red tabby and white van” or a “shorthair cream and blue tortoiseshell” - now, doesn’t that sound fancy?
 It will actually be a very accurate answer to the original question, even if it does not offer an actual breed name.

 Not sure which terms apply to your cat?
-By all means, post about your cat and add a few clear pictures and we’ll try and help out on the forums!
+By all means, post about your cat and add a few clear pictures, and we’ll try and help out on the forums!